JCSDA/jedi-docs/docs/learning/tutorials/level2/hofx-mpas.rst

 When the log is specified as the second argument to the JEDI executable, each processor will write its own log file with a suffix indicating the processor number.
 The exception is for the root processor, for which the log file name does not have a suffix.

 If you are interested to run on multiple processors, you will need the MPAS-Model graph partition file that corresponds to the number of processors and mesh.
 There are multiple such files available for the 480km mesh at ``$CODE/mpas-jedi/test/testinput/namelists/480km/x1.2562.graph.info.part.N``, where ``N`` is the number of processors.
 Simply link the applicable partition file into the ``RUN`` directory, then use ``-n N`` as the flag for ``mpiexec``.
-You will need to choose ``N`` to be less than the number of virtual processors available in your container.
+If you are using a virtual machine application like :doc:`vagrant<../../../using/jedi_environment/vagrant>` then you will need to choose ``N`` to be less than the number of virtual processors available in your container.
 For example, the default maximum is ``vb.cpus = "12"`` in the ``Vagrantfile`` provided in the :doc:`Vagrant documentation <../../../using/jedi_environment/vagrant>`.
 Each platform has its own limits.

 If you follow through with that modification, you will see that the ``OOPS_STATS`` section at the end of the log output now provides timing statistics for multiple MPI tasks instead of only 1 MPI task.
 The ``OOPS_STATS`` output is very useful for high-level computational profiling.